 If you plan on building more than one raised bed, then you need to allow enough room between each one.
 Make sure there is space to kneel down between beds.

-Which soil is best?
+Which soil is best for raised beds?

 The beauty of adding raised beds is that you can create the perfect soil blend for what you want to grow.
-For example, Mediterranean plants dislike heavy, clay soils, but you could grow them in a raised bed filled with gritty compost.
+For example, Mediterranean garden plants dislike heavy, clay soils, but you could grow them in a raised bed filled with gritty compost.

 Whether the plant prefers acidic or chalky alkeline soil is also a key factor, as it needs to have the right pH balance.
 Acid-loving plants such as rhododendrons and hydrangeas will respond to ericaceous compost, whereas alkaline lovers such as lavender and geraniums may benefit from the addition of mushroom compost.